dharm1k987/SCARBOROUGH-NEWCOMERS/How-To/INFO.md

 - `npm install` # this will install the packages for both the basic app and the query app

+- `npm start` # this will start both applications

   ​

 #### Base Application

 ----

-Following these steps will allow you to do everything except for running queries on the database:

-Assuming you have already done the steps highlighted in *Testing Locally*, you should be in the directory **Team20**,  then simply run:

-`npm start`

-It it works, you will see `listening on port ...` in your terminal.
+After you ran the checking locally steps, if base application started, you should see  `listening on port ...` in your terminal.

 Navigate to `http://localhost:8080/` and you should be presented with the login page.
 Note, if you are already logged in, then you would be navigated to `/home` or `/home-org` automatically.

 **Tests**

-While keeping the base application running, in another terminal, navigate again to `Team20` and run `npm test`.
-Close both terminals, and restart the base application.
+While keeping the originally terminal already running, in another terminal, navigate again to `Team20` and run `npm test`.

 #### Business Intelligence Query Tool

 ------

-**This feature requires the base application to already be running.**

-Assuming you are already in **Team20**, and the base application is already running, you can run:

-- `cd QueryBITool`
-- `npm start`

 If it works, you will see `Starting the development server...` in your terminal.
 Wait a few more seconds for it to still boot up.